 In some respects, autumn is all about endings: Summer is gone, and soon the year will be, too.
-But there’s another way to interpret the season.
-Instead of decline, autumn can be about change and abundance.
+But there's another way to interpret the season.
+Instead of decline, autumn also gives us an opportunity to celebrate change and abundance -- especially this year, when we could all benefit from finding a silver lining during otherwise challenging times.
 Fall colors thrive, and so do autumn harvests, the bounties of which symbolize the fruits of hard work, patience and perseverance.

 Farmers across the country spend spring planting crops and summer tending them.
-Come fall, however, it’s time to reap what they sowed.
-For that reason, Camelot Party Rentals of Sparks, Nev., recommends a harvest-themed meeting that appeals to attendees’ inner foodies with an autumnal twist on farm-to-table fare.
+Come fall it’s time to reap what has been sowed.
+For that reason, Camelot Party Rentals of Sparks, Nev., recommends a harvest-themed meeting that appeals to attendees' inner foodies with an autumnal twist on farm-to-table fare.

-“Harvest season means outstanding catering,” the company writes in a post on its blog.
-“Picture a dining table adorned with organic seasonal butternut squash, maple-cured meats and fresh pumpkin pies.
+"Harvest season means outstanding catering," the company writes.
+"Picture a dining table adorned with organic seasonal butternut squash, maple-cured meats and fresh pumpkin pies.
 Organic catering has already been a huge trend among event planners, and during fall your options will be limitless.
-The unique seasonal cuisine will not soon be forgotten by attendees.”
+The unique seasonal cuisine will not soon be forgotten by attendees."

 One of the hallmarks of fall is Starbucks' pumpkin spice latte -- and the scads of other pumpkin spice treats that have been inspired by it.
 But forget artificial flavors.
 Instead, consider celebrating the season with actual pumpkins, suggests event software company Social Tables, which recommends a pumpkin patch theme.